dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 ![Running iverilog on good_mux](../images/image4.png)

-When we load the file onto the simulator iverilog, a file called `a.out` is created.
+When the file is loaded onto the simulator iverilog, a file called `a.out` is created.
 On running the `a.out` file, a VCD (Value Change Dump) file is generated.
 Loading this VCD file onto GTKWave lets us view the waveform of the `good_mux.v` file.

 ```bash
 ./a.out